roman-milk/roman-milk.github.io/puppy-girl-the-stray.md

  * * *

  The island wasn't that large.
 He ran, crying out her name.
 "Red!
 Where are you Red?"
 He whistled for her, and when that didn't work he called her by that other name.
 "Amy!"
-Report_Story #8